muratk5n/thirdwave/en/README.md

 ---

-That means add a few Ukraine-level food shortage issues on top of ones we already have.
+The change described below would mean adding a few Ukraine-level food shortage issues on top of ones we already have.

 NBC News: "The report from the Intergovernmental Panel on Climate Change examined how agriculture will be affected by global warming, as